Which Foo Fighters song is about Kurt Cobain?

 It also hints at Kurt's early drinking habit, with the lines: "He thinks he drinks too much/'Cause when he tells his two best friends/'I think I drink too much'/No-one speaks".

-The song was first recorded in secret in 1990, before being released on Grohl's Pocketwatch cassette album under his Late! psuedonym two years later.
+The song was first recorded in secret in 1990, before being released on Grohl's pseudonymous Pocketwatch cassette, released under the name Late! two years later.

-Despite being recorded again for a BBC Evening session in 1997, it wasn't until the release of In Your Honour where it was revisited for the acoustic disc of the LP that Grohl was forced to open up about its origins.
+Despite being recorded again for a BBC Evening session in 1997, it wasn't until its appearance on the bonus disc of In Your Honor in June 2005 that Grohl revealed the origins of Friend Of A Friend.

 When quizzed about the track, Grohl told Q Magazine: "I'd just moved in with Kurt.
 I didn't know anybody.
 I had a drum set packed in one box and flew up there.
 I would stay up till the sun came up and sleep all day.